-Chris Davis – role Organisational Development – Since 1994 I’ve worked on the Brookfield estate in Preston running a creative community development project called ‘alison’.
+Chris Davis – role Organisational Development (acting chair) – Since 1994 I’ve worked on the Brookfield estate in Preston running a creative community development project called ‘alison’.
 I first started documenting Preston Mela (film & photographs) in 2008 and have had a fondness for it ever since.
 Working on an estate where there isn’t a broad mix of people, it’s become obvious to me the benefits of ‘mixing things up’ – I think preston City Mela does that very well.
 An important thing in these ‘divided times’.
 In particular I’m keen to help young Asian voices keep the Mela relevant – interpreting the wonderful, traditional cultural elements through new mediums & technologies.

 I’ve worked with community organisations for nearly 30 years within local government and the voluntary sector, having previously worked in theatre marketing.
 I joined the HE sector in 2010 and I’m delighted to be working with Preston City Mela.